Which Landscape Lights are Best for Me?

 Some types of solar lights available include:

-• Spotlights, which can be trained to highlight trees, plants, entryways, or statues;
+• Spotlights: Use spotlights to highlight trees, plants, entryways, or statues

-• Floodlights, which are best used for driveways, patios, and other large areas;
+• Floodlights: Floodlights work best for illuminating driveways, patios, and other large areas.

 • Step lights, which point downward to illuminate steps, retaining or rock walls, swimming pools, or pathways;